I pluck their ripe names.

 Is this how reporters feel?

 Jacob Victorine is a multi-genre writer, teacher, artist, and founder of On TAPE Studio.
-Born and raised in New York City.
-He earned his AAS in Menswear Design from the Fashion Institute of Technology, his BA in English Literature from Brooklyn College, and his MFA in Poetry from Columbia College Chicago, where he is a Part-time Instructor in the Creative Writing Department.
+Born and raised in New York City, he earned an AAS in Menswear Design from the Fashion Institute of Technology in 2007, a BA in English Literature from Brooklyn College in 2009, and an MFA in Creative Writing-Poetry from Columbia College Chicago in 2013, where he is currently a Part-time Instructor in the Creative Writing Department.
 His poems appear in places such as Columbia Poetry Review, Vinyl Poetry, Matter, DIALOGIST, Phantom Books, and PANK, which nominated him for a Pushcart Prize in 2013.

 Winner of the Elixir Press Editor's Prize FOR POETRY